Interactive Live Streaming with Ultra-Low Latency

-HLS and DASH both suffer from the restriction to require file based segments which are pulled over HTTP requests.
+HLS and DASH both suffer from restrictions of file based segments which are pulled over HTTP requests.
 Due to the nature of HTTP and internet connections, the segment size cannot be reduced below 2 seconds easily without sacrificing performance and stability.
 As HLS and Dash is using at least 3 chunks, this leads to at least 6 seconds latency in standard HLS environments.

 H5Live is fully compatible with HLS.
-However, it avoids the restrictions of file based segments of HLS and DASH by using frame-based segments with a fragmented MP4 live stream.
+However, it avoids these restrictions of file based segments of HLS and DASH by using frame-based segments with a fragmented MP4 continuous live stream.